-If you are among the nearly 38 million American adults who smoke cigarettes, then your cough may be due to chronic bronchitis, where cumulative lung damage prevents the body's normal ability to clear particles, the airways swell and make excessive mucus which results in a cough.
-In a smoker, other symptoms that occur along with the cough such as wheezing or hoarseness of the voice, problems swallowing, loss of appetite, and returning bronchitis or pneumonia, should raise concern about a lung infection or even cancer.
+If you are among the nearly 38 million American adults who smoke cigarettes, then your cough may be due to chronic bronchitis, where cumulative lung damage prevents the body's normal ability to clear particles, the airways swell, and make excessive mucus which results in a cough.
+In a smoker, other symptoms that occur along with the cough, such as wheezing or hoarseness of the voice, problems swallowing, loss of appetite, and returning bronchitis or pneumonia, should raise a concern about a lung infection or even cancer.

 Asbestos is most hazardous when it's friable, which means that fibers can easily be crumbled by a person's hand, therefore, releasing dangerous fibers into the air.
 There is no safe level of exposure to asbestos, and even limited exposure can result in significant health problems, including:

 - Increased respiratory symptoms, such as difficulty breathing and chronic cough

 - Development or progression of chronic illnesses, including lung cancer, chronic obstructive pulmonary disease, asthma, tuberculosis, pulmonary fibrosis, and emphysema

 - Immune-suppressive effects

 - Damages in cells of the respiratory system

 - Accelerated aging of the lungs